TomasMikula/libretto/docs/basics.md

 ## The no-flow port, `One`

-Sometimes we want a block with no in-ports or no out-ports, such as these ones
+Sometimes we want a component with no in-ports or no out-ports, such as these ones

 ```
 ┏━━━━━━━━━━━━┓            ┏━━━━━━━━━━━━┓